simple-yet-efficient/biometrics-authentication/README.md

 ---

 Thank you for using the `Biometrics Authentication` plugin!
-We hope it simplifies the process of integrating Biometrics authentication into your Unity projects.
+We hope it simplifies the process of integrating biometrics authentication into your Unity projects.